read-0nly/RustMods/BanditRadio/Readme.md

 Shove the mod in your oxide/plugins folder, launch the server to make the config file, kill the server, enter your server IP and second available port in the config, create oxide/media, create folders to represent the custom radios, stuff MP3s in the folders, relaunch the server, use a radio and the custom stations should be auto-added in there.

 This is rough right now, wanted to get it out the gate so it could be linux-tested - it's all mono so it should work but still.
 On windows host for the server there's a socket concurrency limit of 10 (10 max listeners across all stations this makes combined) with no way around it.
 On linux, I expect it to be higher.
-It works great at 10 listeners but it could get rough at 100, I have no way to tell
+It works great at 10 listeners but it could get rough at 100, I have no way to tell.

+I'm working on a way to do server-side NAT traversal to not need that second port, but without a way to get the client to report back the result of a SIP check I am not sure I can actually implement that.
+If you have NAT traversal and SIP experience hmu

 PLEASE post an issue if you run into trouble with server logs and screenshot of any player-side errors in their f1 console.
 TY <3